czg-sci-42ver/csapp3e/asm/README.md

         - '*after* the earlier instruction reaches the MEM phase' to ensure the 'earlier' first write.
         - ['The instructions in the pipeline'](https://stackoverflow.com/posts/76450114/timeline#history_b38eedbd-f2e9-4e53-814a-e73c71df3158) should implies the registers related with them are also saved.
         - 'there are no such reads' may be one optimization of cpu to avoid unnecessary computation.
-        - ['unmasked'](https://dev.opencascade.org/content/should-floating-point-exceptions-be-masked) is to enable exception ('By default ...,all FP exceptions are masked').
+        - ['unmasked'](https://dev.opencascade.org/content/should-floating-point-exceptions-be-masked) is to enable exception ('By default ...,all FP exceptions are masked'). <a id="mask"></a>
         - 'part-way through' and 'maybe NOP-out every other pipeline' based on power saving (which one of forwarding and nop saves power).
         - [DLX](https://en.wikipedia.org/wiki/DLX)
       - Integer ALU latency is 0, because it can be directly forwarded from EX.
 Data memory latency is 1 because it needs one more *pipeline* `MEM` to read memory (so the *Initiation Interval* isn't influenced).